Liberia denies resource deals violated laws

 “We did not violate any laws ...
 Some contracts awarded were not in the interest of the country and we had to come back to renegotiate,” Information Minister Lewis Brown told a news conference in the capital Monrovia.

-“We do recognise that we have capacity problems and we accept that,” Brown said, adding that the audit was aimed at boosting Liberia’s ability to negotiate contracts and avoid corrupt deals.
+“We do recognize that we have capacity problems and we accept that,” Brown said, adding that the audit was aimed at boosting Liberia’s ability to negotiate contracts and avoid corrupt deals.

 “The real issue is strengthening capacity,” he said.